Professional morning class | Monday 25 - Friday 29 June | 10am - 12 noon daily

-Charlotte was a founder member of CandoCo Dance Company, performing and teaching with them internationally (1991 – 1999).
+Charlotte is Artistic Co-Director of Candoco Dance Company, alongside Ben Wright.
+She was a founder member of CandoCo, performing and teaching with them internationally from 1991 to 1999.
 This inspired her on-going practice and research into inclusive and creative approaches to dance practice for disabled and non-disabled people, trained and untrained dancers.
-Independently, Charlotte has led integrated projects in UK, Colombia, Croatia, Bangladesh and Sweden and recently she co-wrote a pioneering dance training programme for adults with learning disabilities.
+Independently, Charlotte has led inclusive projects and advocacy work in UK, Colombia, Croatia, Bangladesh and Sweden.

-Charlotte was a faculty member at TrinityLaban and London School of Contemporary Dance (2000 – 2011).
+Charlotte was a faculty member at TrinityLaban Conservatoire for Music and Dance and London School of Contemporary Dance (2000 – 2011).
 Her teaching included: Experiential Anatomy into Contemporary Technique, Choreography, Performance and Teaching Practice.

 This year Charlotte is on the faculty for Janet Kaylo’s programme ‘Laban/Bartenieff & Somatic Studies International’ in Toronto.